albertogallini/txn_engine/Readme.md

 I used an iterative process using AI to:
 - Implement the async engine.
 Asking to write an async version of  the transaction engine -`asyncengine.rs`- to avoid copying and pasting a lot of code from `engine.rs` by hand.
 - Architect the ShardedRwLockMap and quickly get an implementation.
 I aksed the AI to generate the code for a shared-locking hashmap keeping the public api `async`.
-- Critically analyze the performance, questioning/changing AI-provided implementations of unit/regression-tests and ser/de methods to get an efficient async implementation that could beat the synchronous one on natively blocking parallel tasks (reading from file) (reg_test_engine_consistency_with_concurrent_processing).
+- Critically analyze the performance, questioning/changing AI-provided implementations of unit/regression-tests and ser/deser methods to get an efficient async implementation that could beat the synchronous one on natively blocking parallel tasks  (`reg_test_engine_consistency_with_concurrent_processing`).
 This has been got by exploiting a spawn_blocking + MPSC channel pattern (by tokio tokio::sync::mpsc) for optimal throughput.
 - Correct the documentation I wrote and asked to rephrase and double-check for clarity and meaning to make sure the statements were clear (not only to me).